The World of the Optical Designer - Optimization

 Value / Error – is a number calculated from the Merit function (it has no units) that gives us an indication of our height (altimeter)

-Most of our effort is building the MF that will change and adapt to our journey as we drive.
+Most of our effort is building the Optimization Merit Function that will change and adapt to our journey as we drive.

 Merit function / Error function may consist of: